ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/05-AdvancedStatsAnalysis.md

 teaching: 0
 exercises: 0
 questions:
+- "How do I need to prepare my data for analysis in R?"
-- "What statistical methods do I need to analyze my data?"
+- "What standard statistical methods do I need to analyze this data set?"
-- "What packages are available to me for biological data analysis in R?"
+- "What packages are available to me for biostatistical data analysis in R?"
+- "How do I perform advanced differential gene expression analysis using R packages?"
 objectives:
+- "Become familiar with advanced statistical methods in R for quantifying transcriptomic gene expression data."
-- "Gain hands-on experience and develop skills to be able to use R to visualize and investigate patterns in genomic data."
+- "Gain hands-on experience and develop skills to be able to use R to visualize and investigate patterns in omics data."
+- "Be able to install and load the necessary biostatistics R packages."
-- "Be able to install and run function from packages commonly used for data analysis and visualization in R."
+- "Be able to run functions from biostatistics packages for data analysis and visualization in R."
 keypoints:
-- "TBD"
+- "The BiocManager is is a great tool for installing Bioconductor packages in R."
+- "Make sure to use the ? symbol to check the documentation for most R functions."
+- "Fragments of sequences from RNA sequencing may be mapped to a reference genome and quantified."
+- "The edgeR manual has many good examples of differential expression analysis on different data sets."
 ---

 ## **Advanced Statistical Analysis Example**